Skip to content

 If you create drafts often, set TikTok to copy every export to your gallery automatically:

 Once enabled, every draft you save from now on also lands in your camera roll.
 Older drafts created before you flipped the switch still need the manual save above.
-We confirmed the toggle path on TikTok app version 36.4 in April 2026.
+The toggle path matches the current TikTok 36 release on both iPhone and Android.

 #Post Your Drafts as Private Videos